Cybergate9/adlibharvest.js/README.md

 # adlibharvest.js
-Node.js based [Adlib](http://www.adlibsoft.com/) data harvester (from JSON API) to [RethinkDB](http://rethinkdb.com/) store.
+Node.js based [Adlib](http://www.adlibsoft.com/) data harvester (from JSON API) ingesting to [RethinkDB](http://rethinkdb.com/) store.
-Runs async so is reasonably quick, currently async is limited to 5 simultaneous calls.
+Runs async so is reasonably quick, currently async is configured to limit to 5 simultaneous calls.
 Can be modified to make any valid adlib api call obviously, but given my intent is as a harvester the default code simply gets the whole record (as defined by your api database= values, in my case objects.uf)

 It doesn't create RethinkDB database or table, so create objects->adlib, the target, on local RethinkDB